theNewDynamic/laurencerand.com/content/_index.md

 ---
 title: home
-description: Described as “America's premiere literary tastemaker” by Damian Barr's Literary Salon, Lauren Cerand is a publicist with twenty years of experience running her own thriving global communications consultancy, driven by an intensive personal focus on each client’s needs and desires, a vast network of relationships, and unparalleled expertise and creative ingenuity.
+description: Described as “America's premiere literary tastemaker” by [Damian Barr's Literary Salon](https://www.theliterarysalon.co.uk), Lauren Cerand is a publicist with twenty years of experience running her own thriving global communications consultancy, driven by an intensive personal focus on each client’s needs and desires, a vast network of relationships, and unparalleled expertise and creative&nbsp;ingenuity.
 footer_copy: "*Photo: Girls and Their Cats.
 Web design: Bud Parr.*"
 menu:
   main: